Global Studies

 For most of the programs partnered with Grand Canyon University, there is no prior language proficiency requirement.
 Most study abroad programs will offer classes taught in English.
 If you wish to complete a language immersion program or take individual classes to learn the language, that is an option through many program providers.

 Depending on your specific degree program, the number of general education and elective credits you have remaining in your degree and other factors, a study abroad program may increase your time to graduation.
-Work with your SSC to reliably determine how a study abroad program may affect your anticipated graduation date.
+Work with your SSC and the Global Studies Office to reliably determine how a study abroad program may affect your anticipated graduation date.

 Low on open elective credits or space in your program of study?
-Consider a summer term study abroad program or an international internship through The Intern Group.
-The Intern Group combines professional, resume-building work experience with the study abroad experience.
+Consider a summer term study abroad program or another short-term global studies experience.

-If traveling through a GCU-approved study abroad provider, the Study Abroad Office will work with your SSC and respective college dean to review all anticipated academic coursework and review for transfer eligibility.
+If traveling through a GCU-approved study abroad provider, the Global Studies Office will work with your SSC and respective college dean to review all anticipated academic coursework and review for transfer eligibility.
 Students will know which study abroad courses have been approved or denied prior to departure.

 Many countries also require you to acquire a student visa prior to entry.
 If you are required to apply for a student visa on your own, you will need to plan ahead.
-You may need to either travel to a designated foreign consulate within the U.S. (usually in Los Angeles or San Francisco), have a family member appear in your stead or work with a third party like Travisa.
+You may need to travel to a designated foreign consulate within the U.S. (GCU students can often use the ones in Los Angeles).
 While this process is not as daunting as it may sound, you will need to plan accordingly.
-More information can be found on Travisa.
+Talk to your study abroad provider or the Global Studies Office for more information.

 If you are interested in a study abroad program, talk with your SSC to determine your financial obligations and what aid you can apply to the costs.
 GCU institutional aid and scholarships cannot be applied to a study abroad program; however, federal financial aid could be if certain criteria is met.
 You may need to personally finance a portion of the program costs directly.
 The more you plan ahead in securing the necessary funds, the more likely you will be able to pay any program fees and costs beyond what your federal financial aid provides.
 Your GCU institutional aid and scholarships will not pay for you to take courses at another institution — even through a GCU approved study abroad program.